CIAT-DAPA/UsefulPlants-Indicator/src/0_cleaning/data_preparation/README.md

 ### Prepare working directory

-The working directory is location in disk on which you want to run the `data_preparation`
+The working directory is location in disk on which you want to run the `data_preparation`.
+In this step, the idea is to achieve the the following directory structure and files:

 ```